Montreal: Kilt Skate Capital of Canada!

-Our 2017 Kilt Skate was a huge success!
+Our 2017 Kilt Skate was also a huge success!

-Click below to see photos and articles relating to our event.
+Click below to see photos and articles relating to the 2017 event:

 Montreal's Old Port and the Scottish Community

 Montreal’s Old Port has great significance for Montreal’s Scottish community.
 Montreal operated as one of the primary ports for the fur trade in the 18th and early 19th centuries, and the city’s Scottish traders (such as the XY and Northwest Companies) built their fortunes on the materials coming in and out of the port.
 Later on in the 19th century, Scottish businessmen used the port for their transatlantic trade.
 It was also the place where many of them had landed as fresh immigrants ready to make their fortune.
 The port is surrounded by Old Montreal, where they built their first homes and businesses.